· 4 min read

 Over a mangal at a roadside grill, a cook turns a rack of chicken wings until the skin blackens at the tips and runs with fat, then does the part most home kitchens skip: he strips the meat off the bone before it goes anywhere near bread.
 Kanat ekmek is that grilled wing meat packed into a split loaf, a street build that takes the fattiest, most-charred, most-gnawed joint of the bird and treats it as a sandwich filling instead of a plate of finger food.

 The case for the wing is the skin.
 No common cut carries more skin per gram of meat, and over live coals that skin renders, blisters, and tightens into a thin lacquer while the joint meat stays juicy underneath.
-That fat is the whole reason the sandwich works and the whole reason it is hard.
+That fat is why the sandwich works and why it is hard.
 Run the grill too cool and the skin stays flabby and pale, a slick of soft fat instead of crackle.
 Push the wings too long and the lean wing meat dries to gray thread before the skin ever crisps.
 The marinade buys margin: yogurt or a smear of tomato paste with pul biber and garlic keeps the meat tender and the surface from scorching to carbon, so the skin gets its lacquer and the meat keeps its juice.

 The boning is the move that separates a sandwich from a hazard.
 A careless stall hands you a half-jointed wing inside a roll and lets you fight the bone with your teeth; a good one pulls clean meat with the crisped skin kept on it and no shards of cartilage left behind.
 The pulled meat is tossed quickly in the grill drippings so it carries that rendered fat into the bread.
 The ekmek is split and the cut faces are pressed down on the grill until they firm and pick up a little smoke, because raw crumb drinks the running juice and collapses to paste, while a toasted face takes the drip slowly and holds.
 Then the meat goes in, and the bread does the job a napkin would otherwise do.